mj-jimenez/pandrugs-frontend/app/help/help.md

 <u>**Output interpretation**</u>

-On the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).
+On the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Gene Names, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).

-These results can be interpreted as the ones obtained after a [genes analysis](#!/help#examples-genes-query), but keep in mind that these GScores also take into account the biological impact, the frequency and the clinical implications of the somatic variants in the VCF.
+These results can be interpreted as the ones obtained after a [gene names analysis](#!/help#examples-genes-query), but keep in mind that these GScores also take into account the biological impact, the frequency and the clinical implications of the somatic variants in the VCF.

 PanDrugs returns several Best Therapeutic Candidates <img src="btc.png" alt="Best Therapeutic Candidate" height="20" width="20" style="vertical-align:middle;"/> associated with *PIK3CA*.